lukechampine/mkvsynth/README.md

 ----------
 Contact david.vorick@gmail.com for general project questions.

-Contact luke.champine@gmail.com for questions related to the Mkvsynth scripting language.
+Contact luke.champine@gmail.com for questions related to the delbrot.

 Contact trimble.forest@gmail.com for questions related to the GUI.